-- X Dress appropriately

-- Make sure your social media is private

-- Think about who you are as an educator what makes you unique?

-- ✗ Be prepared to market your strengths

-- If they ask about your weaknesses, what will you say?
+- Dress appropriately/teacher attire - Make sure your social media is private! - Think about who you are as an educator what makes you unique? - Know your reasons for wanting to be an educator that go deeper than just liking children - One of the most frequently asked questions is: What is your personal teaching philosophy? - Be prepared to market your strengths - If they ask about your weaknesses, what will you say?